Eps0n/MSP-FLOW/src/README.md

 ## How to read
 The base structure of the application will be the same as the first version.
 Each file will be named after the object the source is about.
+The src viewed in this folder, are functional settings of th eapplication.
+Front-end settings will not be viewed.

 ## What can I do with this?